vegardit/haxe-reusable-workflows/README.md

 The workflows/actions do the heavy lifting of installing compatible versions of required compiler targets with the correct configuration/libraries depending on the runner OS and the desired Haxe version.

-For faster re-runs caching of haxe libraries and other components is configured.
+For faster re-runs caching of Haxe libraries and other components is configured.

 ## Usage <a name="usage"></a>Usage